BARarch/open-resume/MARKDOWN RESUME template.md

 ###### Technical Consultant-BILLHIGHWAY
 September-2017 to April-2018
 Programmed a web crawler to collect contact information from over 1,000 client-affiliated websites, enabling the client to rapidly update its existing contacts in Salesforce, and generate over 2,000 new contacts on the first run, reducing its lead generation time from 2 months to 1 hour.
-Created a Windows native application from Python scripts, which consolidated the actions from 5 of the client's software programs into a single application, streamlining their contact management processes to efficiently advance their sales lead generation efforts.
+Created a Windows native application from *.net and Python* scripts, which consolidated the actions from 5 of the client's software programs into a single application, streamlining their contact management processes to efficiently advance their sales lead generation efforts. *.net and Python*

 ###### Software Engineer-INNOVATIVE DRIVE CORPORATION
 March-2010 to January-2011
 Developed a hardware prototype for a client to automate the production of orthotics.
 Designed the printed circuitry within sensor array panels and created a data processing algorithm in C# for sensor measurements.
-Created and improved a user touchscreen interface with ARDUINO microprocessors, which was used to control a dynam-ically tuned, shock point display in react.js.
+Created and improved a user touchscreen interface with ARDUINO microprocessors.  *.net and react.js., data viewer, data analytics, medical*

 ###### Product Manager-ZONER INC
 July-2016 to May-2017
 Coordinated and managed development operations for a New York zoning web platform.
 Responsible for the information architecture of the company’s’ proprietary dataset.
 Designed user interfaces with feature wireframes in photoshop and indesign.
 Developed algorithms for the backend computation of the services’ key features in ruby and ruby-on-rails.
-Enhanced the delivery time of in-house property feasibility reports from 2 weeks to 2 hours.
+Enhanced the delivery time of in-house property feasibility reports from 2 weeks to 2 hours. *ruby, rubyonrails, photoshop, illustrator, indesign*

 ###### Special Inspections Building Code Inspector-MARCH ARCHITECTS
 April-2016 to May-2017